A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Key Techniques in Federated Analytics

-\textbf{Local differential privacy.} DP, introduced by \cite{dwork2006calibrating}, is a privatization technique enforced on any data publication mechanism.
+DP, introduced by \cite{dwork2006calibrating}, is a privatization technique enforced on any data publication mechanism.
 It has become the most popular criterion for privacy preservation in data analytics, as well as FA.
 It considers the threat models where the data publication mechanism publishes some outputs based on the raw data, and an adversary tries to infer sensitive information based on the output, such as membership inference attacks \cite{shokri2017membership} and data reconstruction attacks \cite{carlini2019secret}.
-DP handles such threat models by introducing randomness to the output of the data publication mechanism, and restricting the probabilistic distribution of outputs.
+DP handles such threat models by introducing randomness to the output of the data publication mechanism and restricting the probabilistic distribution of outputs.

-LDP is the most widely used DP variation in FA, as it provides the strong local privacy preservation required by the majority of FA applications.
+LDP, first introduced in \cite{evfimievski2003limiting}\footnote{This paper is published even earlier than DP, and it gives a mathematical definition equivalent to LDP.}, is the most widely used DP variation in FA, as it provides the strong local privacy preservation required by the majority of FA applications.
 LDP-based FA schemes consider the threat model that the clients upload their insights to an untrusted server, where the untrusted server directly leverages the received insights to perform inferences.
-LDP is enforced by applying randomness in client uploads, so that the probability of any output would not change intensely for clients with arbitrary different local data.
+LDP is enforced by applying randomness in client uploads so that the probability of any output would not change intensely for clients with arbitrarily different local data.
 The definition of LDP in an FA setting is given as follows. \begin{definition}[Local differential privacy] Consider a data publication scheme $\mathcal{M}$ executed by the clients in an FA system.
 Denote $\mathcal{D}$ as the set of all possible client data. $\mathcal{M}$ satisfies $(\epsilon,\delta)$-LDP when

 for any $d_1, d_2\in \mathcal{D}$, and any possible output $x$ of $\mathcal{M}$. \end{definition}

 $\epsilon$-LDP, a stronger and stricter LDP criterion, can be achieved by setting $\delta=0$ in \eqref{eq_ldpdef}.
 In the setting of LDP, the data held by a client is considered as a data sample $d\in\mathcal{D}$, and LDP ensures that the probability of deriving any upload will not change intensely for clients possessing different data samples.
 An FA scheme reinforced by LDP can guarantee that the insight uploaded to the server cannot be leveraged by an adversary to efficiently infer the raw client data, from the probability theory perspective.